EswarAdithya011/Digital-Alarm-Clock/README.md

 - [License](#license)
 - [Acknowledgments](#acknowledgments)

-**Features**
+Apologies for the earlier confusion.
+Here's the **Features** section formatted with navigable links, as per your request:

+## Features

-- **Real-Time Clock (RTC):** Maintains accurate timekeeping in a 24-hour format.
+- [**Real-Time Clock (RTC):**](#real-time-clock-rtc) Maintains accurate timekeeping in a 24-hour format.
-- **Alarm Functionality:** Allows users to set and manage alarms, triggering alerts when the current time matches the set alarm time.
+- [**Alarm Functionality:**](#alarm-functionality) Allows users to set and manage alarms, triggering alerts when the current time matches the set alarm time.
-- **LCD Display Interface:** Provides a user-friendly interface by displaying time and alarm settings on an LCD screen.
+- [**LCD Display Interface:**](#lcd-display-interface) Provides a user-friendly interface by displaying time and alarm settings on an LCD screen.
-- **User Interaction:** Enables users to set the current time and alarm time, and to stop the alarm through buttons or switches.
+- [**User Interaction:**](#user-interaction) Enables users to set the current time and alarm time, and to stop the alarm through buttons or switches.

+### Real-Time Clock (RTC)

+The RTC module ensures precise timekeeping by counting seconds, minutes, and hours in a 24-hour format.
+It serves as the core component of the digital alarm clock, maintaining continuous and accurate time.

+### Alarm Functionality

+Users can set specific alarm times using the alarm module.
+When the current time matches the set alarm time, the system triggers an alert, notifying the user as per the configured settings.

+### LCD Display Interface

+The LCD controller manages the display of current time and alarm settings on an LCD screen.
+This interface enhances user experience by providing clear and real-time visual feedback.

+### User Interaction

+The system includes user interface controls, such as buttons or switches, allowing users to set the current time, configure alarm times, and deactivate alarms.
+These controls facilitate seamless interaction with the digital alarm clock.

+---

+This structured approach ensures that each feature is clearly defined and easily navigable within the README file, enhancing the overall user experience.